Lady-Synestia/Hand-Tracking-Unity-Client/README.md

 }
 ```

-Types of data that can be send across the websocket.
+Types of data that can be requested from the API.

 ---